Arhat: In Theravāda Buddhism

 After attainment of nirvana, the five aggregates (physical forms, feelings/sensations, perception, mental formations and consciousness) will continue to function, sustained by physical bodily vitality.
-This attainment is termed the nirvana element with a residue remaining.
+This attainment is termed the nirvana element with a residue remaining (Pali: saupadisesa nibbāna).
 But once the arhat passes away and with the disintegration of the physical body, the five aggregates will cease to function, hence ending all traces of existence in the phenomenal world and thus total release from the misery of samsara.
 It would then be termed the nirvana element without residue remaining.
 Parinirvana occurs at the death of an arhat.

 In Theravada Buddhism, the Buddha himself is first identified as an arhat, as are his enlightened followers, because they are free from all defilements, existing without greed, hatred, delusion, ignorance and craving.
 Lacking "assets" which will lead to future birth, the arhat knows and sees the real here and now.
 This virtue shows stainless purity, true worth, and the accomplishment of the end, nirvana.

 In the Pali canon, Ānanda states that he knows monastics to achieve nirvana in one of four ways: (Note: Bodhi (2005), p.
 268, translates this fourth way as: "a monk's mind is seized by agitation about the teaching."
 Thanissaro (1998) gives a seemingly contrary interpretation of: "a monk's mind has its restlessness concerning the Dhamma [Comm: the corruptions of insight] well under control."
 Thus, it appears possible to interpret the excitation (Pali: uddhacca, see Rhys Davids & Stede, 1921–25) as either something that the future arahant uses to impel their pursuit of the path or something that the future arahant controls in order to pursue the path.)